sarmadiali98/ReLico/README.md

 ### 2. End-to-end smart-home workflow

-Use the optional smart-home directory to reproduce the hardware-backed example with:
+Use the smart-home directory to reproduce the hardware-backed example with:

 * ESP32 firmware
 * PlatformIO upload/monitor